Unidata/thredds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 For collections that change, the `update` element provides options to update the collection, either synchronously (while a user request waits) or asynchronously (in a background task, so that requests do not wait).

-For `GRIB` collections, dynamic updating of the collection by the TDS is no longer supported (use the TDM for this).
+For `GRIB` collections, updating of the collection by the TDS is no longer supported, for either static or dynamic collections (use the [TDM](tdm_ref.html) and the [`tdm`](#tdm-element-grib-only) element for this).
-Therefore `recheckAfter` and `rescan` are ignored on an `update` element for a `GRIB` collection.
+However, even for `GRIB` collections, the `update` element can be used to control if collections can be re-read by the TDS using an external trigger.

 Examples: